Fujinrock/cssff/README.md

 - A description of the frag
 - Demo name and type (either in the program window or in the output file)

 Frags that were ticked as 3k, 4k or 5k will always include the time that passed between the first and last kill.
 However, the total amount of enemies killed during the round is always written at the beginning of the description regardless of if those kills matter for the frag that was ticked (unless the kill count is the same as the ticked frag implies).
-This can lead to descriptions such as "4k including 3k (3hs) deagle in 1.08 seconds", where the time only applies to the 3k, or "4k with AK47 mid-air headshot", where the time is not included, because only the mid-air kill was ticked as a frag (and the frag's tick will only point to that mid-air kill, not the beginning of the 4k).
+This can lead to descriptions such as "4k including 3k (3hs) deagle in 1.08 seconds", where the time only applies to the 3k, or "4k with AK47 jump headshot", where the time is not included, because only the jumpshot was ticked as a frag (and the frag's tick will only point to that jumpshot, not the beginning of the 4k).
 This behavior might be confusing at first, but it is intentional, because it can be useful to know about other kills done during the round.

 When dumping to file, a standardized format is not used (no json etc.).
 Instead, a more human-readable format is used.